Xidai/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The code for this step is contained in the fourth code cell of the IPython notebook.

 As a first step, I decided to convert the images to grayscale because the intensity of different image may have imapact on the result

-Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]

 As a last step, I normalized the image data to avoid the calculation result getting too large or too small, which will cause big calculation error